 I am writing to add my voice to the recent letter sent by Ted Kuntz (you can read it here) questioning whether Dr. Bonnie Henry is fulfilling the responsibilities of the Provincial Health Officer as outlined in the Public Health Act, which include the following:

 Misleading the Public

-In addition to not fulfilling her obligations as PHO I am contending that she is actively misleading the public on homeopathy, a discipline in which she has no training or experience.
-Misleading the public as a physician constitutes professional misconduct and I will be filing a complaint with the College of Physicians and Surgeons in this regards as well.
+In addition to not fulfilling her obligations as PHO as outlined by Mr. Kuntz, I am contending that she is actively misleading the public on homeopathy, a discipline in which she has no training or experience whatsoever.
+Misleading the public as a physician constitutes professional misconduct and I will be filing a complaint with the College of Physicians and Surgeons in this regard as well.

 To briefly refer back to Mr. Kuntz’ letter:

 In recent weeks Dr. Henry has been featured in a number of CBC articles, which appear to discredit and discourage the use of natural methods of treatment.
 A brief summary is listed below.
 A full listing is attached.

 Provincial health officer has 'grave concerns' about naturopath's claims in blog post - CBC News · Apr 16, 2018

 Homeopathy for autism 'certainly not based on science,' B.C. health official says · CBC News · May 25, 2018

 Dr. Henry is reported to have made statements such as:

 Henry said she had "grave concerns" about those claims and was not aware of any scientific evidence to support them (homeopathy).